 How Far is Disney World Property from Universal Studios?

 Both Disney World and Universal Studios properties are in the Orlando area.
 They are relatively close to one another, but Disney World Properties are technically located in Kissimmee, a surrounding area of Orlando, while Universal Studios is located directly in Orlando.
-Both properties are quick trips from one another, and there are many options for travelling.
+Both properties are quick trips from one another, and there are many options for traveling.

 According to GPS, the properties are approximately 9 miles from one another.
 However, the time required for travel can vary greatly depending on the method of transportation, the route you select, the weather and the time of day as this will determine the amount of traffic you can expect.

 You can expect the journey to take anywhere from 20 to 30 minutes.
-This map provides an approximate guide, noting your leaving point in Disney may vary, where as all vehicular traffic for Universal arrives at the transport hub.
+This map provides an approximate guide, noting your leaving point in Disney may vary, whereas all vehicular traffic for Universal arrives at the transport hub.